 Opportunities

-Enjoy Contemporary Art Space is calling for applications from artists to our 2025 Summer Residency programme, delivered in partnership with the Rita Angus Cottage Trust.
+Enjoy Contemporary Art Space is calling for applications from artists for our 2026 Summer Residency programme, delivered in partnership with the Rita Angus Cottage.

-This six week residency from 20 January – 2 March is an opportunity for a practitioner to develop an ambitious project to be realised with Enjoy while working in Te Whanganui-a-Tara.
+This is a six-week residency from late January – early March, and is an opportunity for a practitioner to develop an ambitious project while living in Te Whanganui-a-Tara Wellington.

-Enjoy will prioritise residency project proposals that are experimental and speculative in nature, and engage with the context of the Rita Angus Cottage or Angus’ practice.
-To read more about Enjoy’s Mission and Vision and the projects we have supported in the past, please visit our website.
+Enjoy will prioritise residency project proposals that are experimental, speculative and/or critically engaged in nature.
+To read more about the projects we have supported in the past, please visit our exhibitions archive.

 The residency includes:

-• Logistical, curatorial and research support from Enjoy Staff
+- Logistical, curatorial and research support from Enjoy

-• $3000 stipend, plus travel to Wellington (from within New Zealand)
+- A $3000 stipend, plus travel to Te Whanganui-a-Tara Wellington (from within Aotearoa)

-• A subsequent project with Enjoy Contemporary Art Space (this may take the form of a programme, seminar, exhibition, etc).
+- A subsequent project with Enjoy (this may take the form of a programme, seminar, exhibition, etc).

 About the Rita Angus Cottage:

 Located in Thorndon, the Rita Angus Cottage has considerable historical significance.
 The cottage was home to Rita Angus from 1955 until her death in 1970.
-It was here that Angus painted some of the signal images of modern art in New Zealand: startlingly modern representations of the New Zealand landscape; unique and insightful portraits; flower paintings of exquisite and grave concentration; and fascinating, enigmatic self-portraits.
+It was here that Angus painted some of the signal images of modern art in Aotearoa: startlingly modern representations of the landscape, unique and insightful portraits, flower paintings of exquisite and grave concentration, and fascinating, enigmatic self-portraits.

 Angus named the cottage Fernbank Studio, and this name, with her own underneath, was painted on a plaque affixed to the back of the house (a replica is now on the front veranda).
 The house, garden, magnolia tree, nearby houses and cemetery all feature in her work.
-Her friend and sometime patron Douglas Lilburn, the composer, came from Tinakori Road to live very near at 22 Ascot Street.
+Her friend and sometime patron Douglas Lilburn, the composer, lived very nearby at 22 Ascot Street.

 How to apply: